mojaloop/mojaloop-business-docs/vuepress/docs/Scheme/platform-operating-guideline.md

 ## 8. Appendix: Scheme Supported Use Cases and System Parameters

 _This is the same table as appears in the Business Rules document, but it has added the systemic codes necessary for the Platform to recognize a transaction as belonging to a given use case or secondary use case.
-A scheme would only define Secondary Use Cases if it wanted to write rules and/or specify fees that are unique to that Secondary Use Case_
+A scheme would only define Secondary Use Cases if it wanted to write rules and/or specify fees that are unique to that Secondary Use Case._

 _This table is an example of a table of Use Cases and Secondary Use Cases that a scheme might support._